DocuTAP/automated-alpha/README.md

 # Automated Alpha Prep
 This project is used to automate the DocuTAP PM/EMR Alpha process on a Windows server in both TierPoint and AWS.
+This assumes backups are arlready taken of the source database.
 Currently, this application will download and extract a database based on the config.yml file, scrub(anonymize) the database, and run any complimentary restore scripts.
 To execute the application, simply verify that Ruby is included in your Windows PATH and run the following command